einsteinium/einsteinium/README.md

 ----------------

 Einsteinium is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.

+- Algorithm: Scrypt PoW
+- Total Einsteinium: 299,792,458
- - 2.5 minute block targets
+- Initial block value: 1024
- - subsidy halves in 840k blocks (~4 years)
- - ~84 million total coins

-The rest is the same as Bitcoin.
+- Reward Reduction Method: Block Halving
+- Block Target Time: 60 seconds
- - 50 coins per block
+- Difficulty Re-targeting: per block (Kimoto Gravity Well)
- - 2016 blocks to retarget difficulty
+- RPC Port: 41879
+- P2P Port: 41878
+- Donation to the Einsteinium Charitable Fund (per block): 2%
+- Donation to to faucets, give-aways and marketing (per block): 0.5%

 For more information, as well as an immediately useable, binary version of the Einsteinium client sofware, see http://www.einsteinium.org.